 - Fun tip: you can leave this chili in Instant Pot on keep warm for the whole day.
 I’ve done it a few times on snowy winter days.
 Made it in the morning for lunch and we just kept getting small servings of chili throughout the day.

-- 1/2 cup cooking liquid should be enough for most Instant Pot 6 quart models.
-There’s liquid in vegetables, tomatoes, and juices in the meat also.
+- 1/2 cup cooking liquid should be enough for most some Instant Pot 6 quart models as there’s liquid in vegetables, tomatoes, and juices in the meat also.
+But some models may require more liquid.

 More warming instant pot recipes